britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Interfaces {#pins-interfaces}

-At its core, a naming service must provide a few basic functions for queriers, associating a Subject of a query with information about that subject.
-The information available from a naming service is that which is necessary for a querier to establish a connection with some other entity in the Internet, given a name identifying it.
+At its core, a naming service must provide a few basic functions for queriers that associate the subject of a query with information about that subject.
+The naming service provides the information necessary for a querier to establish a connection with some other entity in the Internet, given a name identifying it.

-- Name to Address: given a Subject name, the naming service returns a set of addresses associated with that name, if such an association exists, where the association is determined by the authority for that name.
+- Name to Address: given a Subject name, the naming service returns a set of addresses associated with that name, if such an association exists.
+The association is determined by the authority for that name.
 Names may be associated with addresses in one or more address families (e.g. IP version 4, IP version 6).
-A querier may specify which address families it is interested in receiving addresses for, and the naming system treats all address families equally.
+A querier may specify which address families it is interested in.
+All address families are treated equally by the naming system.
 This mapping is implemented in the DNS protocol via the A and AAAA RRTYPES.

-- Address to Name: given an Subject address, the naming service returns a set of names associated with that address, if such an association exists, where the association is determined by the authority for that address.
+- Address to Name: given an Subject address, the naming service returns a set of names associated with that address, if such an association exists.
+The association is determined by the authority for that address.
 This mapping is implemented in the DNS protocol via the PTR RRTYPE.
 IPv4 mappings exist within the in-addr.arpa. zone, and IPv6 mappings in the ip6.arpa. zone.
 These